14 Days

 Arrive during the course of the day at our starting hotel.
 The tour officially starts with a group meeting at 6pm followed by an included group dinner.

-• Today will begin with a ride to Glurns, the smallest town in South Tyrol, famous for its perfectly preserved town walls and three picturesque gate towers.
-Pass the Montani ruins, through Schlanders, down to Merano.
-You will come across some pretty castles (mountaineer Reinhold Messner’s castle Juval).
+Today you will come across some pretty castles (mountaineer Reinhold Messner’s castle Juval).
 Take a break to enjoy the spectacular views of the impressive mountain massif Ortlermassiv and the mountain pass Stilfserjoch.
+Merano is a picturesque town known for its stunning Alpine scenery and historic architecture.

 Hike on the famous Tappeiner Trail with sweeping views of the town below, the Merano Valley Basin and down into the Adige Valley.